Canada Express Entry Draw: 421 Invitations Issued in Targeted PNP Round

 Final Thoughts: The Strategic Value of PNPs

-April 28 draw is not merely a pilot of Canada’s immigration cycle—there is a wider policy shift to construct a regional demand-driven labor force.
-In pre-opening processing for PNP candidates, Canada is asserting more control and authority to choose immigrants who are viable to become contributors to the province’s economy.
+The April 28 draw is not merely a pilot of Canada’s immigration system; a regionally focused labour market also drives it.
+In PNP candidates, Canada is asserting more control and authority to select immigrants who are viable contributors to the province’s economy.

-For some others who happen to be immigrants, that will translate to one: alter your strategy.
+For others who happen to be immigrants, that translates to one thing: adjust your strategy.
 An expertly constructed Express Entry profile is crucial, but combined with a provincial nomination, it would work wonders for your success rate.

 As Canada is about to depend more and more on high-skilled immigrants to fill vacancies and grow its economy, being first concerning PNP opportunities could very well be your golden ticket to achieving your Canadian dream.